Health Services

 Women with gestational diabetes clinic Ipswich Hospital 8.30 am-12 pm Thursday Same midwife each week

-Low-risk midwives clinic Ipswich Hospital 12.40-4 pm Thursday Same midwife each week
+Low-risk midwives clinic Ipswich Hospital 8 am-4pm Monday, and 12.40-4 pm Thursday Same midwife each week

 Other models of care